 The Internet of Things (IoT) transformation will be driven by enterprises.
 Consumer products such as FitBits and connected electronics certainly garner a large part of the market, but IDC estimates more than 80 percent of IoT spend through 2020 will be on B2B applications and use cases.
 The Internet of Things will be one of the primary drivers of the digital transformation that enterprises will undergo in the coming years, creating a self-learning environment that will drive digital disruption in physical world.
 IoT will be a critical piece of this transformation as it allows new business models to emerge and enables changes in work processes, productivity improvements, cost containment and enhanced customer experiences.

-Lately, the IoT platform is getting a lot of attention.
+Lately, the IoT platform is getting a lot of attention as IoT transformation is driven by enterprises.
 A platform provides tremendous value by linking the IoT endpoints to the applications and analytics needed to generate business outcomes.
 It’s the linchpin in a holistic IoT solution because it enables the data generated at the endpoints to be processed and meaningfully used by end users.

 According to IDC, there are five key elements that make up a valuable IoT platform.
 Below is my take on where the greatest value in each of these elements can be found.